hosseini727/MTIran/README.md

 - Feature 2: Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 ## How to Use

-You can test APIs with Suger.
+You can test APIs with Swagger.
 Follow the instructions below to get started:

 1. Clone this repository to your local machine.
 2. Open the project in your preferred IDE.